MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 # Day 2
 ## Model Based Sonification (MBS)
 In the second day, Thomas went in more detail explaining about **MBS** and various applications of sonification.
 In **MBS**, a data set is used to construct a virtual data object in a state of equilibrium.
 The object is then allowed to be **interfered by human interaction** which transfers **energy** over the object and produces a temporal signal that can be **sonified**.
 It is very different from **PMson** and has many benifits over it.
 For instance, **PMSon** is about mapping certain sound sequence to data and user has no control over sounds produced.
 In contrast, **MBS** does not work at all without intereference of a user.
-Moreover, the user can control the sound depeneding upon how he/she interacts with the model because **MBS** is quite similar to Newton's third law of motion: **For every action there is an equal and opposite reaction**.
+Moreover, user can control the sound depeneding upon how he/she interacts with the model because **MBS** is quite similar to Newton's third law of motion: **For every action there is an equal and opposite reaction**.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />